 - 1. The New Forest National Park had an estimated 15.2m visitor days in 2017. - 2.
 Visitor days in 2017 were up 12.4% on 2004 levels. - 3.
 There were approximately 13.9m trips to the New Forest National Park in 2017. - 4.
 These trips were made by 1.4m unique visitors in 2017. - 5.
 The number of unique visitors has increased by nearly 22% since 2004.
 Trips have increased by 12.3%. - 6.
-Dog walking and going for a short walk were the main activities among visitors. - 7.
+Walking the dog and going for a short walk were the main activities among visitors. - 7.
 Main visitor activities varied by different visitor groups. - 8.
 Staying visitor groups (i.e. holiday makers staying in the NFNP, and visitors making day trips from holiday accommodation outside the NFNP) peaked in summer. - 9.
-Day visitors from home were less seasonal with trips spread more evenly throughout the year. - 10.
-The greatest number of visitor days are generated by a small number of local walkers who visit very frequently throughout the year. - 11.
+Day visitors from home were less seasonal with trips spread more evenly throughout the year.

+- 10. The greatest number of visitor days are generated by a small number of local walkers who visit very frequently throughout the year. - 11.
 By 2037 there could be 17.6 million visitor days to the National Park.

-&lt;sup>58 New Forest National Park Recreation and Leisure Visits (October 2018), RJS Associates Ltd Other national parks have higher resident populations (Lake District, Peak District and South Downs) and higher numbers of visitor days (Broads, Lake District and South Downs).
-However, because over half (56%) of the New Forest is designated as a Site of Special Scientific Interest (SSSI), the New Forest probably has about double the number day visits to its protected habitat than any other national park.
+Other national parks have higher resident populations (Lake District, Peak District and South Downs) and higher numbers of visitor days (Broads, Lake District and South Downs).
+However, because over half (56%) the New Forest is designated as a Site of Special Scientific Interest (SSSI), the Forest probably has about double the number day visits to its protected habitat than any other national park.

-As a result of research jointly commissioned by local planning authorities, new data on visitors to the heathlands and woodlands of the New Forest throughout the year will be available in late 2019.
+As a result of research jointly commissioned by local planning authorities, new data on visitors to the heathlands and woodlands of the New Forest throughout the year will be available late in 2019.